 Yardley Primary School is committed to protecting the privacy and security of personal information.
 We are the ‘data controller’ for the purposes of data protection law.
-We collect and use personal information, in accordance with the General Data Protection Regulation (GDPR), section 537A of the Education Act 1996 and section 83 of the Children Act 1989.
+We collect and use personal information, in accordance with the UK General Data Protection Regulation (UK GDPR), section 537A of the Education Act 1996 and section 83 of the Children Act 1989.

 The personal data we hold is used to support your child's learning, monitor and report on pupil progress, provide appropriate pastoral care, safeguard pupils and families, protect pupil welfare, administer admissions waiting lists, carry out research and comply with the law regarding data sharing.